matthewdickinson/tyk-docs/tyk-docs/content/plugins/supported-languages/javascript-middleware/middleware-scripting-guide.md

 {{< note success >}}
 **Note**

- - For Custom JS plugins and Dynamic Event Handlers, the filename of the file containing the source code must match the function name
+ - For Custom JS plugins and Dynamic Event Handlers, the source code filename must match the function name
  - Virtual Endpoints do not have this limitation
 {{< /note >}}